Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

-We also look for possible broad components in the other detected lines of [Ar{\sc\,iii}], He{\sc\,i}, [S{\sc\,ii}] and [N{\sc\,ii}] (in the following those are named ``weak lines'').
-For this we made another integrated spectrum only comprising the very central region of the galaxy ($6\times5$ spaxels), where those weak lines are actually detected, in order not to be dominated by noise (see Sect.\ref{sect:abundances}).
-In Fig. \ref{fig:031203_Xsh} we plot the lines in velocity space compared to H$\alpha$, note that here the weak lines have been smoothed.
-All weak lines have somewhat irregular profile due to the low S/N and, except [S{\sc\,ii}] $\lambda$6717, are affected by atmospheric lines that can alter the shape of the lines.
-In order to check the line profile in the FLAMES spectra, we compare the X-shooter data of the host presented in \cite{Guseva11,Watson11} to the shape of the lines to the ones in our extraction (see Fig.\ref{fig:031203_Xsh}).
-According to the finding chart in \cite{Guseva11}, the slit was oriented N-S with a width of 0.9--1.0 arcsec, hence covering a very similar region as our integrated spectra of the galaxy center.

-Even in the higher S/N X-shooter data, it is difficult to determine a difference in the line profile between H$\alpha$ and the weak lines since almost all of them are affected by atmospheric lines in the wings.
-However, all lines do show a broad wing that cannot be fit by a single Gaussian and some excess emission on both sides.
-Hence, while it is difficult to confirm the exact kinematics of the weak lines from our data, emission likely stretches from $\sim$-150 to 150 km\,s$^{-1}$ and possibly even up to 300 km\,s$^{-1}$ in both red and blue.
+We also look for possible broad components in the other detected lines of [Ar{\sc\,iii}], He{\sc\,i}, [S{\sc\,ii}] and [N{\sc\,ii}] (in the following named ``weak lines'').
+For this we made another integrated spectrum only comprising of the very central region of the galaxy ($6\times5$ spaxels) not to be dominated by noise.
+In Fig. \ref{fig:031203_Xsh} we plot the lines in velocity space compared to H$\alpha$.
+All weak lines have an irregular profile due to the low S/N and, except for [S{\sc\,ii}] $\lambda$6717, are affected by atmospheric lines.
+In the same figure we compare the lines to the ones from X-shooter data of the host presented in \cite{Guseva11,Watson11} (see Fig.~\ref{fig:031203_Xsh}).
+According to the finding chart in \cite{Guseva11}, the slit was oriented N-S with a width of 0.9--1.0 arcsec, covering a very similar region as the integrated spectra of the galaxy center.
+Despite the low S/N, all lines do show a broad wing that cannot be fit by a single Gaussian and excess emission on both sides and the emission stretches from $\sim$-150 to 150 km\,s$^{-1}$ and possibly even up to 300 km\,s$^{-1}$ in both red and blue.